Country Guides

 | Total for 7 days (approx.) | ₹25,000-₹40,000 | ₹50,000-₹90,000 | ₹1,00,000-₹3,00,000 |

 Thailand offers exceptional value for money.
 A couple can comfortably enjoy a 7-day holiday in Phuket or Bangkok for under ₹80,000 including flights, hotels, food, and activities.
-The absence of a visa fee (thanks to the exemption) makes it even more affordable.
+Currently there is no visa fee thanks to the exemption, though once the VoA rules kick in, add THB 2,000 (~₹4,500) per person.

 Practical Travel Tips

-- Best time to visit — November to February (cool season).
-March–May is very hot.
-June–October is monsoon season (cheaper but rainy).
+- Best time to visit, November to February (cool season).
+March-May is very hot.
+June-October is monsoon season (cheaper but rainy).

-- Currency — Thai Baht (THB).
+- Currency, Thai Baht (THB).
 1 THB ≈ ₹2.4.
-Withdraw from ATMs in Thailand (₹200–₹500 per transaction fee) or exchange cash at SuperRich outlets in Bangkok for the best rates.
+Withdraw from ATMs in Thailand (₹200-₹500 per transaction fee) or exchange cash at SuperRich outlets in Bangkok for the best rates.

-- SIM card — Buy a Thai SIM at the airport (AIS, DTAC, or TrueMove).
+- SIM card, Buy a Thai SIM at the airport (AIS, DTAC, or TrueMove).
 7-day unlimited data costs THB 299 (~₹730).

-- Transport — Use the BTS Skytrain and MRT in Bangkok.
+- Transport, Use the BTS Skytrain and MRT in Bangkok.
 Grab (ride-hailing app) is widely available.
 Tuk-tuks are fun but negotiate the price first.

-- Food safety — Thai street food is generally safe.
+- Food safety, Thai street food is generally safe.
 Look for busy stalls (high turnover = fresh food).
 Avoid raw shellfish if you have a sensitive stomach.

-- Respect temples — Cover your shoulders and knees when visiting temples.
+- Respect temples, Cover your shoulders and knees when visiting temples.
 Remove shoes before entering.

-- Travel insurance — Strongly recommended.
-A basic policy costs ₹500–₹1,000 for a week and covers medical emergencies, which can be expensive in Thailand.
+- Travel insurance, Strongly recommended.
+A basic policy costs ₹500-₹1,000 for a week and covers medical emergencies, which can be expensive in Thailand.

 Frequently Asked Questions